VazkiiMods/Botania/contributing.md

 * Note the following points:
   * Issues regarding MCPC+/Cauldron that are not reproducible with forge only are **not accepted**;
   * Issues regarding outdated versions of the mod are **not accepted**;
+  * Unless you manually update every mod on the pack to the latest, issues regarding the direwolf20 modpack are  **not accepted**;
   * Duplicate issues or issues that have been solved already (use the search feature!) will be closed without asking.
   * Do not tag your issues' names.
 "Something Broke" is prefered to "[Bug] Something Broke"  because there's a proper label system in place.
 * [Report the Issue](https://github.com/Vazkii/Botania/issues)!